fbpx

 Maybe you’ve never written anything beyond a secret diary of poetry; perhaps you’ve already had your food reviews published in a magazine or interned in a bunch of newsrooms.
 Each participant brings something different to the program, and your age and experience do not necessarily matter.

-How do I know if I’m under or overqualified for the course?
+How do I know if I’m under or overqualified for the writing workshop?

-Age-wise, people tend to be in the 18-to-30-something bracket, but we’re big advocates of age diversity, so if you fall outside of this but are still interested, drop us a line.
-We tend to attract mostly women and gender-diverse people, but cis men are very welcome too.
-In the past, we’ve had many neurodivergent and disabled folk do our program, and strive to do our best in accommodating everyone’s needs.
+Age-wise, people tend to be in the 18-to-30-something bracket, but we’re advocates of age diversity, so if you fall outside of this but are still interested, drop us a line.
+We tend to attract mostly women and queer folk, but cishet men are welcome too.

 Some people who do our course are studying journalism or communications; some are doing wildly different degrees, such as biomed or engineering.
 Some participants have never studied; some have already graduated.
 Some are working as architects, others in restaurants, some in marketing, others in social services.
-We welcome writers (and aspiring writers) of all stripes!
+Some have never travelled solo before; others have done a tonne of backpacking.
+We welcome traveller and writers (including aspiring writers) of all stripes!

-I’m not Australian — can I do the program?
+I’m not Australian — can I do the writing workshop?

-Though we’re an Australian company, you don’t need to be Australian to do the program – we’ve had students from Hong Kong, Fiji, Bolivia, Germany, India, the U.S., Vietnam, Canada, the UK, Norway and more join us before.
+Though we’re an Australian company, you don’t need to be Australian to do the program – we’ve had students from Hong Kong, Singapore, Vietnam, Fiji, India, Grenada, the U.S., Bolivia, Germany, France, Canada, the UK, Norway and more join us before.
 If you come from somewhere where it’s difficult to get a travel visa, we’ll make every effort to help you, and if English is not your first (or strongest) language, that’s not a problem either.
 In fact, often we find non-native English speakers to be the most sensationally beautiful writers, bringing unique turns of phrase and perspective to their work.

 Is Astray ethical?
 Sustainable?
 Responsible?